drmonroe/subscription-reporting/README.md

 Get-AzureRmSubscription

-### We want to pipe the subscription IDs into a CSV file for later use when we add the subs to a management group.
+### We want to pipe the subscription IDs into a CSV or TXT file for later use when we add the subs to a management group.
 For example:

-Get-AzureRmSubscription | select-object SubscriptionId | export-csv subscriptionID.csv
+CSV File: Get-AzureRmSubscription | select-object SubscriptionId | export-csv subscriptionID.csv

+TXT File: Get-AzureRmSubscription | select-object SubscriptionId | Out-File subscriptionID-text.txt

 ### Note that this can be run using the Azure Cloud Shell, outputting the CSV file to your cloud drive.
 ### For example, by changing your directory to your cloud shell drive: